 We welcome a range of views and may reach out to particular stakeholder groups to gather input, issue calls for expert views on specific topics, or invite affected stakeholders to attend roundtable forums or webinars to discuss specific policy issues in more detail.
 These processes allow us to ensure that our policy decisions are informed by an understanding of how changes might impact upon different stakeholder groups.

-When a consultation process closes we will usually publish a summary of the feedback received along with individual responses where we have consent.
+When a consultation process closes we will publish a summary of the feedback received.
 You can see a list of any policy discussions that are open for feedback and contribute your views.

 We are supported in our policy work by a committee, which includes experts from the domain name industry, business, the public sector, consumer organisations, and academia.
-The committee meets quarterly.
+The committee meets throughout the year.

 The role of the committee includes:

 - Being advocates of the .UK policy process and our open consultative approach to policy development

 - Horizon scanning and advice identifying policy issues relevant to the environment Nominet operates in across all its business areas and acting as a sounding board for Nominet’s assessments of these policy issues and impacts